-BLDG6150 Industry Training

-Staff Contact: Dr T. Uher
+Industry Training Staff Contact: A/Prof T. Uher

-Students will be based on a project for a period and be required to attend inspections of other major construction projects, demonstrations of plant and equipment, and short courses on specific building materials and construction systems.
+Students will be placed on a project for a period and be required to attend inspections of other major construction projects, demonstrations of plant and equipment, and short courses on specific building materials and construction systems.